 Introduces skills necessary for research and writing within the humanities and humanistic social sciences.
-Students will learn to identify scholarly arguments in the literature, recognize historiographic arguments, analyze primary sources, construct their own arguments, distinguish between primary and secondary sources, assess appropriate methodologies, and, at the end of the semester, present their own well-researched argument and criticize those of fellow students.
+Students learn to identify scholarly arguments in the literature, recognize historiographic arguments, analyze primary sources, construct their own arguments, distinguish between primary and secondary sources, and assess appropriate methodologies.
+At the end, students present their own well-researched argument and criticize those of fellow students.
 Ideally taken in the sophomore year; students must either have previously taken or be simultaneously enrolled in a 200-level or higher major course.
 Liberal Arts.